 The combination of work and pleasure is driven by a Millennial workforce who are choosing to extend their business trips so they can spend a few days exploring.

 If you travel for work, then consider booking a few days of leave at the end of your next trip.
 This means you’ll save the travel emissions you would have produced by returning at a later date.

 Green Globe’s app allows you to search for sustainable travel options at your destination, including hotels, resorts, conference centers.
 The app provides photos, videos, and direct links for booking.

 If you’re leaving town for a few days and you have food and perishables that will go to waste, Olio connects you with people in your community that will take them off your hands.
 Less food waste means fewer carbon emissions.

 Keep track of your carbon emissions with this handy carbon calculator, created by the United Nations.
 It combines all your travel statistics including train, plane and automobile, so you are aware of your impact.

 Carbon offsets are a great way to make good on any emissions you can’t eliminate through green travel practices.
 There are many companies out there offering carbon offsets, so it’s good to research potential providers thoroughly to make sure your money is going to be put to good use.

 At Blacklane we donate to Carbon Footprint Ltd., offsetting the CO2 produced for all our rides.
-Carbon Footprint Ltd. support a number of great programmes, including an initiative to reduce deforestation in Brazil, a wind farm in India, and a hydroelectric power plant in Turkey.
+Carbon Footprint Ltd. supports a number of great programs, including an initiative to reduce deforestation in Brazil, a wind farm in India, and a hydroelectric power plant in Turkey.

 If you’ve been living out your dream vacation in Rome, and your home